Procedures and Guidelines

 2. Locate your childhood and adult immunization records.
 If you do not have these records, contact your Public Health Unit or Family Doctor.

 3. Set up an appointment with Student Wellness — Locate your childhood and adult immunization records.
 If you do not have these records, contact your Public Health Unit or Family Doctor.
-Students are required to submit immunization records and a signed consent form to student.wellness@usask.ca prior to their first appointment.
+Students are required to and submit immunization records and signed immunization consent form to student.wellness@usask.ca prior to their first appointment.
 Note that Student Wellness can provide remote appointments.

-Student Wellness Place Riel Student Centre, 4th Floor University of Saskatchewan 1 Campus Drive Saskatoon, SK S7N 5A3.
+Student Wellness Place Riel Student Centre, 4th Floor University of Saskatchewan 1 Campus Drive Saskatoon, SK S7N 5A3

 For appointments or immunization review inquiries: (306) 966-5768.